zitsav/Campus-OLX-Backend/README.md

 ## Installation

-To run the Grievance Portal locally, follow these steps:
+To run the Campus-OLX backend API locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the dependencies for both frontend and backend using `npm install` command.